Blake-Madden/i18n-check/README.md

     - The same value being assigned to different ID variables in the same source file (e.g., "wxID_HIGHEST + 1" being assigned to two menu ID constants).
     - Hard-coded numbers being assigned to ID variables.
+    - Out-of-range values being assigned to MFC IDs.

 Code formatting issues can also be checked for, such as:
 - Trailing spaces at the end of a line.
 - Tabs (instead of spaces).
 - Lines longer than 120 characters.
 - Spaces missing between "//" and their comments.

+`i18n-check` will work with C code, modern C++, '98/'03 C++ code, and Windows resource files (*.RC).
+It also has specialized support for the following frameworks:

+- wxWidgets
+- Qt
+- Win32
+- MFC

 ¹ Strings are considered translatable if inside of [gettext](https://www.gnu.org/software/gettext/), [wxWidgets](https://www.wxwidgets.org), or [Qt](https://www.qt.io) l10n functions.